Want to buy a retro Portsmouth shirt? Read on…

 During this period Venables also bought a 51% share of the club to become chairman.

-The club were managed by ex-England international Terry Fenwick and just avoided relegation in the first season and then just missed out on the play-offs the season after.
+The club was managed by ex-England international Terry Fenwick and just avoided relegation in the first season and then just missed out on the play-offs the season after.

 CLASSIC PORTSMOUTH MOMENT

 A hop back in time to 1939 and Pompey thrash Wolves to win the FA Cup!

 Amazon have a great selection of retro Portsmouth shirts including the 1962-66 home shirt (above).

 During this period the club were financially restricted, but managed to stay in the second flight of English football – largely down to shrewd dealings of manager George Smith and, for the first couple of these seasons, the goals of Ron Saunders – he scored 145 goals in 236 games for Pompey and was leading scorer for six consecutive seasons before moving on to Watford in 1964.

 This retro football shirt has a beautifully simple design, in plain blue with the Portsmouth crescent and moon star crest in the centre of the shirt.
 The moon and star crest comes from the Portsmouth town (then) coat of arms and are believed to date back as far as the time of Richard I.

 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

 They have a classic 1987-88 home shirt (above), with a lovely design and great South Coast Fiat sponsors logo across the front – this was the club’s first-ever shirt sponsor.